 If the best way to avoid other people is to stay home, the second best might be to go to Union, Connecticut’s least populated town.
 (It also boasts the highest elevation in the state east of the Connecticut River.)
 With fewer than 1,000 people living in a land area of about 28 square miles, you’re unlikely to run into anyone as you admire the historic church, library, and schoolhouse near Union’s tiny town green.
 This Quiet Corner town is also home to the connected Nipmuck State Forest and Bigelow Hollow State Park, which comprise 9,000 wild acres full of hiking trails and other opportunities for outdoor recreation.

-Beach parking in some more densely populated places has been closed due to the inability to maintain a safe distance between visitors, and I assume others will follow.
-However, most beaches (and their parking lots) are still open for now, and there’s nothing that clears the mind and brings you back to the small pleasures of life than a walk on a beach in the off-season.
+In the summer (or roughly between Memorial Day and Labor Day, though beach schedules vary), you’ll definitely want to skip the beach if you don’t want to be part of a crowd.
+(Possible exceptions are very early mornings, evenings, and rainy or unseasonably chilly days.)
+However, in the off-season, there’s nothing that clears the mind and brings you back to the small pleasures of life than a walk on a beach.
 A good bet for finding the least-crowded beaches is look for those in smaller and less densely populated towns, and/or for large beaches where visitors can spread out.
 Consider coastal state park beaches like Hammonasset Beach State Park in Madison, Rocky Neck State Park in East Lyme, and Bluff Point State Park (less sand, more wooded coastal trail) in Groton.
 Also look for towns with a variety of beach options, like Niantic, Milford, and West Haven.

 Captain’s Cove Seaport (Bridgeport)

 Most people would say that all the fun of Captain’s Cove Seaport happens in the summer.
-(For now, the opening day of the season is scheduled for May 8, 2020.)
 I personally might disagree, but either way, the kind of fun that involves restaurants, bars, shopping, sailing, and mingling with the crowds that flock to this local favorite spot is not allowed at the moment.
 So if you prefer the vibe of old-timey seaside villages in the off-season, take this opportunity to explore an empty Captain’s Cove.
 Minus the tourists, the adorably miniature pastel-painted shops stand shuttered along the boardwalk, and the waterfront is empty except for you and the gulls.

 Johnsonville Village (East Haddam)